Antioxidant Status in Three-Day Eventing Horses Studied

 Oxidation is the natural process that occurs when oxygen is combined with various other elements in the body during metabolism.
-"In animals and humans, the rate of oxidation depends on the amount of activity that's occurring," reported study leader Carey Williams, PhD, equine extension specialist and associate director of the Rutgers University Equine Science Center.
+“In animals and humans, the rate of oxidation depends on the amount of activity that’s occurring,” reported study leader Carey Williams, PhD, extension specialist in equine management at Rutgers University, in New Brunswick, New Jersey.

-"Antioxidants … have protective action against excessive [oxidative] damage," she added.
+“Antioxidants … have protective action against excessive damage,” she added

 Create a free account with TheHorse.com to view this content.

 Stay on top of the most recent Horse Health news with